wavy-cat/GoBrainfuck/README.md

 ### Input

 Input using `,` command works with `fmt.Scanln()`.
 The first byte of input is recorded.
+An empty string will write the value 0 to the cell.
 Usually, ASCII characters are accepted, but you can specify a number directly if you start the line with `//`.
 For example, `//69` will write the number 69 to the cell.